The law

 What happens at the end of the tenancy?

-When the tenancy ends, the landlord or letting agent has 10 days to tell the tenant if they intend to return the full deposit or propose deductions and return any undisputed amount.
+When the tenancy ends, the landlord or letting agent has 10 days to tell the tenant if they intend to return the full deposit or propose deductions and return any unresolved amount.

 The landlord or letting agent may propose deductions from the deposit if the tenant does not meet the terms of their tenancy agreement, such as leaving damage or outstanding rent or bills.

-Everyone involved must agree to use the free dispute resolution service or either party can choose the option of going to court to resolve the dispute.
+Everyone involved must agree to use the free resolution service or either party can choose the option of going to court if an agreement cannot be reached.

 What deductions can be made from the deposit?